FAST FASHION MURDERING THE FASHION INDUSTRY?

 What is Fast Fashion?

-Fast fashion refers to a business model in the fashion industry that prioritizes rapid production and quick turnover of clothing items to respond to the latest trends at a low cost.
+Fast fashion refers to a business model in the fashion industry that prioritises rapid production and quick turnover of clothing items to respond to the latest trends at a low cost.
 This approach involves short production cycles, allowing brands to quickly design, produce, and distribute clothing to meet the demand for the latest styles.

-Fast fashion brands aim to bring new designs from the seasonal runways to stores in Quick Turnaround Time, which often involves streamlining the production process and using efficient supply chain management.
-It relies on multiple low-cost production methods, often outsourcing manufacturing to developing countries with lower labor costs.
+Fast fashion brands aim to bring new designs from the seasonal runways to stores in a Quick Turnaround Time, which often involves streamlining the production process and using efficient supply chain management.
+It relies on multiple low-cost production methods, often outsourcing manufacturing to developing countries with lower labour costs.
 As a result, brands offer clothing at lower prices, appealing to a broad range of consumers.

 How is Fast Fashion Murdering the Fashion Industry?

 The popularity of fast fashion has broadened the global audience for trendy and Instagrammable clothing, but it is also associated with various ethical, social, and cultural concerns.
 The ever-changing trend of frequent releases and promotion of consumption of the latest styles within Fast fashion brands continuously encourages consumers to make more purchases with a rapid turnover.
-Their business model emphasizes the mass production of clothing items to meet high demand.
+Their business model emphasises the mass production of clothing items to meet high demand.
 In return, this leads to a risk of overproduction, excess inventory, environmental degradation, waste from unsold items in landfills, and a disposable culture in the Fashion Industry.

-Let’s discuss seven issues to elaborate on the problem.
+Let’s discuss seven issues to elaborate.

-Copying Behavior and Design Practices
+Copying Behaviour and Design Practices

 Change in Fashion Trends